Matthew-Hughes3488/Tweet-cleaner-and-generator/README.md

 # Tweet-cleaner-and-generator
 A Tweet cleaner that receives raw Twitter tweet data as input and returns that input with particular elements removed.
+Need to reupload a file containing the tweet data

 The elements removed are as follows